 To open the SecuritySpy app and display the list of live cameras:

 To open the SecuritySpy app and display live video for a particular camera:

 To open the SecuritySpy app and display the list of captured files for a particular camera:

 For the most recently-used server (or if there is only one server set up), you can omit the [host]:[port] element, so for example the link to the list of live cameras becomes simply securityspy:///live

-Camera numbers can be obtained from the Camera Info window on your SecuritySpy server (if you don't see them, click the header bar and a menu pops up that allows you to add this column).
-Or, for an easy way to generate these links, open the live view for a particular camera in the SecuritySpy iOS app, tap the share button (the box with the arrow), and tap the Copy Link button, as shown in the below screenshot.
+Camera numbers can be obtained from the Camera Info window on your SecuritySpy server (if you don't see them, tap the header bar and a menu pops up that allows you to add this column).
+Or, for an easy way to generate these links, open the live view for a particular camera in the SecuritySpy iOS app, tap the share button (the box with the arrow), and tap the Copy Link button.